phenixcodes/CTD_ADV_Submission/README.md

 <img width="810" alt="Screen Shot 2023-11-05 at 5 30 08 PM" src="https://github.com/phenixcodes/CTD_ADV_Submission/assets/123134810/c0fff596-6e8f-46f9-874a-381e3a8186a1">

+* You can reference all genre seeds in the "genre_seed.txt" file!

 ### You can access a live demo of this project here on Replit :
 https://replit.com/@madebyphenix/PhenixCTDSubmit